usdoj-crt/beta-ada/_pages/_resources/title-iii-manual.md

 ILLUSTRATION 3: A community civic association arranges to provide interpreting services for a deaf individual wishing to attend a business seminar sponsored by the organization in rented space at a local motel.
-The interpreting service requires the organization to provide payment in full prior to the seminar.Due to a business emergency, the individual is unable to attend.
+The interpreting service requires the organization to provide payment in full prior to the seminar.
+Due to a business emergency, the individual is unable to attend.
 The organization may not charge the deaf individual for the cost of the unused interpreting services.